Home>Fixed Deposit>Cumulative vs Non Cumulative Fixed Deposit

 Year 5128646.68362.031137008.7

-As you can see, if you invest in a cumulative FD, the interest at the end of year 1, which is Rs.
+As you can see, if you invest in a cumulative FD, the interest at the end of year 1, Rs.
 6500, is reinvested, and the principal for year 2 becomes Rs.
 100000 + 6500 = Rs.
 106500.
 At the end of 5 years, you get an amount of Rs.
 137009.
 Of this, Rs.
 37009 is your accumulated interest.

 Alternatively, for a non-cumulative FD of Rs.
-1 lakh with a tenure of 5 years and interest rate of 6.5% (annual interest payout), the table of returns will be:
+1 lakh with a tenure of 5 years and an interest rate of 6.5% (annual interest payout), the table of returns will be:

 YearPrincipalInterestTotal